BatteredBunny/imagehost/README.md

 ## Using docker-compose.yml

-Fill up config.json with correct for postgres and S3 details.
+Fill up config.json with correct details for postgres and S3.

+(This of course works with backblaze B2 also)

 ## Without docker